sivathathareddy-satti/M1_VotingSystem/1_Requirements/README.md

 ## The proposed Voting System developed with the following goals:

-1.counting the total number of votes cast 2.calculating the percentage of total votes 3.calculating the total votes cast for each candidate 4.calculating the percentage of votes for each candidate 5.checking duplication and error in voting
+1.counting the total number of votes cast\n 2.calculating the percentage of total votes\n
+3.calculating the total votes cast for each candidate 4.calculating the percentage of votes for each candidate 5.checking duplication and error in voting